 What is legal tender?

-This page was last updated on 30 January 2020
+This page was last updated on 26 February 2025

-What does legal tender mean?
+What does 'legal tender' mean?

-You might have heard someone in a shop say: “But it’s legal tender!”.
-Most people think it means the shop has to accept the payment form.
-But that’s not the case.
+You might have heard someone in a shop say: ‘But it’s legal tender!’
+Most people think this means the shop is obliged to accept the payment form.
+But that is not the case.

 Scottish and Northern Ireland banknotes

 There are also some restrictions when using small coins.
 For example, 1p and 2p coins only count as legal tender for any amount up to 20p.
+And 5p and 10p coins only count for any amount up to £5.
+But £1 and £2 coins count as legal tender for any amount.

 When do Bank of England notes stop being legal tender?

 Our notes stop being legal tender when we withdraw them.
-We usually give several months’ notice of the date we will withdraw a note.

-A withdrawn One Pound banknote
+A withdrawn £1 banknote

 See our banknotes section for information on exchanging withdrawn banknotes, Scottish and Northern Ireland banknotes and other topics.